|1.1.||History, Mission and Vision|

 Pursuant to the official release of CUHK Strategic Plan 2016-2020 in the spring of 2016, the Strategic Goal Statements for SPCEPs with close reference to the strategic theme of “Education” were deliberated and adopted in 2017.

-To provide top-notch programmes for professionals, thereby serving the needs of the community while maintaining a robust Quality Assurance (QA) mechanism and network with professional bodies, the education provider/programme offering units should pursue the following objectives in mind:
+The provision of top-notch programmes for professionals, thereby serving the needs of the community while maintaining a robust Quality Assurance (QA) mechanism and network with professional bodies has been the strategic goal of SPCEPs.
+The education provider/programme offering units should pursue the following objectives in mind:

 - Programmes in alignment with CUHK Strategic Plan 2016-2020.